FactorySimPy/FactorySimPy/docs/examples.md

       else:
          yield 0

+#let the in_edge_selection of the machine be a generator function that yields the index of the edge to be selected
+# This generator function will yield the index of the edge to be selected based on the current time.
+# The index will be incremented every time the generator is called, and will wrap around when it reaches the number of edges.
+#in_edge_selection as a generator function for machine
 def machine_in_edge_selector(node):
    num_edges= len(node.in_edges)
+   i=0
    while True:
          yield i
          yield i
          i = (i + 1) % num_edges

+#let the out_edge_selection of the source be a generator function that yields 1 or 0 based on the current time
+# This generator function will yield 1 if the current time is even, and 0 if it is odd.
+#out_edge_selection as a generator function for source
 def source_out_edge_selector(node, env):

    while True: